NTasev/skillo-automation-project/testcases/NewPostTestCases.md

 Expected Result:

-Inline validation or server error appears: “Please upload image”.
+Inline validation or server error appears: “Please enter a caption”.

 Post is not created.

 Actual Result:

-Form shows error message; post does not appear in the posts list.
+Form shows error message; The user is still in the new post page form.